pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/CONTRIBUTING.md

 # License

 The components in this repository are released under the [Apache2](https://www.apache.org/licenses/LICENSE-2.0) license.
-By contributing to this repository you give all copyright and distribution rights or AnySoftKeyboard maintainer.<br/>
+By contributing to this repository you grant NewSoftKeyboard maintainers the rights needed to distribute your contributions under Apache 2.0.<br/>
-Of course, since this is Apache2, you may fork and do whatever you want with the code, you do not have to share back only give attribute.<br/>
+Of course, since this is Apache2, you may fork and do whatever you want with the code, you do not have to share back—only provide attribution.<br/>
 Read more about this license [here](<https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)>).

 # Contributors